 The standard of care has changed.
 Patients are more informed and demand a higher level of care.
 Drs.
-Omlie, Haas, Gulbrandsen, Kurtzman, Tidstrom, Stich, Pearson, Sundick, Neuner, McMahon, and Spanel now can determine precise tooth position and the proximity of other vital structures, such as adjacent teeth, the inferior alveolar nerve canal, the maxillary sinus walls, the nasal cavity, and cortical borders.
+Omlie, Haas, Kurtzman, Tidstrom, Stich, Pearson, Sundick, Neuner, McMahon, Spanel and Aslam-Pervez now can determine precise tooth position and the proximity of other vital structures, such as adjacent teeth, the inferior alveolar nerve canal, the maxillary sinus walls, the nasal cavity, and cortical borders.

 Impacted Teeth in Three Dimensions